godotengine/godot-docs/classes/class_animationnodetimeseek.rst

 Description
 -----------

-This node can be used to cause a seek command to happen to any sub-children of the animation graph.
-Use this node type to play an :ref:`Animation<class_Animation>` from the start or a certain playback position inside the :ref:`AnimationNodeBlendTree<class_AnimationNodeBlendTree>`.
+This animation node can be used to cause a seek command to happen to any sub-children of the animation graph.
+Use to play an :ref:`Animation<class_Animation>` from the start or a certain playback position inside the :ref:`AnimationNodeBlendTree<class_AnimationNodeBlendTree>`.

 After setting the time and changing the animation playback, the time seek node automatically goes into sleep mode on the next process frame by setting its ``seek_request`` value to ``-1.0``.